 During the first year as a magnet school, C.T.
 Walker housed 400 students who were admitted on the basis of a lottery that was conducted by community leaders and school officials for grades kindergarten through five.
 Beginning with the 1981 school year, the sixth grade was added to the school structure at the behest of parents who wanted their children to continue at C.T.
 Walker through the middle school years.
 The following year seventh grade was added; the next year the eighth grade addition completed the kindergarten through eighth structure which exists today.
 During the 1999/2000 school term C.T.
 Walker celebrated its twentieth anniversary as a magnet school.
 Today students arrive on twenty-four buses from all areas of Richmond County and /or are transported in private vehicles.
 Very few students reside within walking distance of the school.
-Today we boast a Fall 2015 enrollment of 870 students.
+Our enrollment is approximately 750 students.

 Dr. Charles T. Walker